pkalamegham/moplog/README.md

 Constructor which takes two arguments to specify the config file and the base directory of the consumers.
 Return a moplog instance.

+### Moplog.connect()
+Connects to the MongoDB referenced in the config, obtains a handle on the oplog collection, and kicks off processing.

 ### Moplog.getConfig()
 Returns the active configuration.
 Example response: